 What do you need a manager to do for you?
-If you are looking for someone who can help you book shows, send out some demos for you, set up some digital distribution and so forth - in other words, if you're at the stage of establishing yourself - then you may already know your manager.
+If you are looking for someone who can help you book shows, send out some demos for you, set up some digital distribution and so forth – in other words, if you're at the stage of establishing yourself – then you may already know your manager.
 Look around your circle of friends.
-Is there someone who knows something about the music biz, who is organized and who loves your music?
+Is there someone who knows something about the music biz, who's organized and loves your music?
 Bingo!
-The downside here is that this person may need to learn as they go, but the upside is that you'll have an enthusiastic manager working cheap - not a bad deal.
+The downside here is that this person may need to learn as they go, but the upside is that you'll have an enthusiastic manager working cheap – not a bad deal.

 A manager has an extraordinary amount of influence over your career, so this is not an appointment you want to take lightly.
 If you don't know anyone who can serve as a manager or if you are past the point where you can work with a manager who learns with you, then ask around for referrals to good managers.
 Ask fellow musicians, do some research to see who manages your fav acts, ask promoters and bookers when you do your shows and so on.
 If you are at the point where you need a professional manager, then you are at the point where you know people who can make these recommendations.

 Getting a manager interested in working with you is much like approaching a label, agent or promoter.
 Be ready to provide your management prospects with: